Kintyre/ksconf/docs/source/random.rst

 the thing that manages all your other apps, so by deploying ksconf as an app itself, we open up the possibility that ksconf could upgrade it self or deploy itself, or manage itself.
 Basically it could cut off the limb that it's standing on.
-So practically this can get messy, especially if you're on Windows where file locking is also likely to cause issues for you.
+So practically this can get messy, especially if you're on Windows where file locking is also likely to cause issues.

 So sure, if you want to be picky, "Grandfather paradox" is probably the wrong analogy.
 Pull requests welcome.